Pittsburgh International Airport: Runways

 PIT has a wide, open layout and four runways: three east–west parallel runways and a fourth crosswind runway.
 The airport's two longest runways are 11500 ft and 10775 ft, allowing PIT to accommodate the largest airliners.
 Because of the development of non-aviation related business on airport land, PIT can add only one more runway (this number was as high as four in the past).
 With three parallel runways, simultaneous landings and/or departures can be performed in nearly any situation.

 Runways 10L and 10R have Category III ILS (Instrument Landing System) approaches.
-Runway 28R is certified for Category I ILS and is authorized for Category II approaches but requires special aircrew and aircraft certification.
+Runway 28R is certified for Category I ILS and is authorized for SA (Special Authorization) Category I and II approaches as well.
 Runways 28L and 32 have Category I ILS approaches.
 All runways have GPS approaches as well.

 During westerly winds, Runway 28L serves as the primary arrival runway, while 28R serves as primary departure and secondary arrival runway.
 Runway 32 serves as the main arrival runway for general aviation traffic.
 During easterly winds, runway 10L serves as the primary arrival runway, 10R is the secondary arrival runway, while 10C is the departure runway.

 Due to PIT's size, location, runway length, and equipment, the airport handles a large number of diversions of flights bound for the East Coast, especially Washington, D.C. and New York, during inclement weather conditions.
 The airport's large runways, distance from coastal weather systems, and microgrid equip it to handle even the largest international aircraft.
 In recent years, Pittsburgh has handled several hundred diversions annually, with a record of 463 in 2018.